ScaleSmall/hillcosite/DEPLOYMENT_CHECKLIST.md

    **Important:** This is your Google Cloud Platform (GCP) API key, not a Google Analytics or Google Ads key

 2. **GOOGLE_PLACE_ID:**

+   **Important:** This is NOT your Business Profile ID (numeric).
+You need your Place ID (alphanumeric starting with "ChIJ").

    - Go to [Place ID Finder](https://developers.google.com/maps/documentation/javascript/examples/places-placeid-finder)
-   - Search for your business
+   - Search for your business: "Hill Country Painting Austin TX"
+   - Click on your business in the results
-   - Copy the Place ID (starts with "ChI...")
+   - Copy the Place ID (format: `ChIJXXXXXXXXXXXX...`)

 #### For Pricing Automation (Optional but Recommended)
 ```